girardinsamuel/cookiecutter-masonite-package/{{cookiecutter.project_slug}}/CONTRIBUTING.md

 ## Dev Guidelines

+### Package development

+You should read guidelines on package creation in the [Official Documentation](https://docs.masoniteproject.com/advanced/creating-packages)

 ### Comments

 Comments are a vital part of any repository and should be used where needed.
 It is important not to overcomment something.
 If you find you need to constantly add comments, you're code may be too complex.
 Code should be self documenting \(with clearly defined variable and method names\)